Hey Folks, Jeff Lenney here and thanks for stopping by to check out my Wealthy Affiliate Review. Anyways, let’s get down to business, shall we?

 Learn to build your own websites, WordPress is ridiculously easy to use!

 Anyways – my final verdict on Wealthy Affiliate?

 Save your time, save your money and make sure you share this post with your friends if you found it helpful.

 Thanks – and I’m sure I’ll be hearing from the Guys at WA and their team of negative affiliates soon enough about this. 🙂

 P.S.
 For MORE good reading, Feel Free to Read more about The Wealthy Affiliate Scam on RipOffReport.com

 P.P.S.
 I have not gone through the Wealthy Affiliate members area in order to do this review, I’m basing it upon the information their affiliates make widely available, and upon private discussions with many former and a few current Wealthy Affiliate Members.

 I considered signing up for a membership in order to show you first hand, but I’d rather not chance a legal notice to remove screenshots & videos if I did.

-For now, take my word for it, read the MANY comments down below (many from former WA members too) and stay away from the Wealthy Affiliate Scam.
+For now, take my word for it, read the MANY comments down below (many from former WA members too, and a few current ones who decided to insult me) and stay away from the Wealthy Affiliate Scam.
 (I mean common, they even PROVIDE YOU with a template to falsely compare WA against other IM programs!)